 Sometimes, fraudsters might have access to some data that is related to a phone number, e.g. your name.
 They might send some random message saying “Hi, Mary, here is an article we talked about”, meanwhile the link will be leading to a harmful or phishing website.

 Being totally confused, you might become a victim of this scam and expose important information.
+If you recognize a scam, don’t leave it unreacted.
+Reporting text scams helps keep others out of danger.

 What to do to avoid SMS fraud?